LORDx0001/LORDx0001/README.md

 ## Hi there 👋 I'm LORDx0001

-I'm a backend-focused technical lead and systems architect passionate about automation, DevOps, and scalable infrastructure.
+I'm a backend-focused technical lead and systems architect passionate about automation and scalable infrastructure.

 ---
 <picture>